Junelist/my-computer-homework/README.md

-#  the first to share the project
+#  My first sharing project
 This is my homework of Introduction to Computing